Ultrametric spaces of branches on arborescent singularities: Generalities on ultrametrics and trees

 \subsection{Trees, rooted trees, arborescent partial orders and hierarchies}

 $\:$

 If $V$ is a set, we denote by $\binom V2$ the set of its subsets with $2$ elements.
+There are two related notions of trees: combinatorial and topological.

-\begin{definition} A {\bf combinatorial tree} is a finite connected graph without cycles, that is, a pair $(\cV, \cA)$ where $\cV$ is a finite set of {\bf vertices}, $\cA \subset \binom \cV2$ is the set of {\bf edges} and for any two distinct vertices $u,v$, there is a unique sequence $\{v_0, v_1\}, ..., \{v_{k-1} ,v_k\}$ of edges, with $v_0=u, v_k=v$ and $v_0, ..., v_k$ pairwise distinct.
-Its {\bf geometric realization} is the simplicial complex obtained by joining the vertices which are end-points of edges by segments in the real vector space $\R^{\cV}$.
-A {\bf topological tree} $T$ is a topological space homeomorphic to the geometric realization of a tree.
+\begin{definition} A {\bf combinatorial tree} is a finite combinatorial connected graph without cycles, that is, a pair $(\cV, \cA)$ where $\cV$ is a finite set of {\bf vertices}, $\cA \subset \binom \cV2$ is the set of {\bf edges} and for any two distinct vertices $u,v$, there is a unique sequence $\{v_0, v_1\}, ..., \{v_{k-1} ,v_k\}$ of edges, with $v_0=u, v_k=v$ and $v_0, ..., v_k$ pairwise distinct.
+Its {\bf geometric realization} is the simplicial complex obtained by joining the vertices which are end-points of edges by segments in the real vector space $\R^{\cV}$. \end{definition}

+\begin{definition} A {\bf topological tree} $T$ is a topological space homeomorphic to the geometric realization of a combinatorial tree.
 If $u,v$ are two points of it, the unique embedded arc joining $u$ and $v$ is called the {\bf geodesic joining $u$ and $v$} and is denoted $[uv]=[vu]$.
 More generally, the {\bf convex hull} $[V]$ of a finite subset $V$ of $T$ is the union of the geodesics joining pairwise the points of $V$.
 If $V=\{u,v,w, ...\}$, we denote also $[V] = [uvw ...]$.
-The {\bf valency} of a point $u \in T$ is the number of connected components of its complement $T\backslash\{u\}$.
+The {\bf valency} of a point $u \in T$ is the number of connected components of its complement $T \setminus \{u\}$.
 The {\bf ends} of the topological tree are its points of valency $1$ and its {\bf nodes} are its points of valency at least $3$.
 An underlying combinatorial tree being fixed (which will always be the case in the sequel), its vertices are by definition the {\bf vertices} of $T$.
 A point $u \in T$ is called {\bf interior} if it is not an end.
-Denote: \begin{itemize} \item $\cV(T) =$ the set of vertices of $T$; \item $\cE(T)= $ the set of ends of $T$; \item $\cN(T)= $ the set of nodes of $T$; \item $\cI(T)= $ the set of interior vertices of $T$. \end{itemize} \end{definition}
+Denote: \begin{itemize} \item $\cA(T) =$ the set of edges of $T$; \item $\cV(T) =$ the set of vertices of $T$; \item $\cE(T)= $ the set of ends of $T$; \item $\cN(T)= $ the set of nodes of $T$; \item $\cI(T)= $ the set of interior vertices of $T$. \end{itemize} \end{definition}

-One has the inclusion $\cN(T) \cup \cE(T) \subset \cV(T)$, which is strict if and only if either there is at least one vertex of valency $2$ or the tree is reduced to a point (that is, $\cV(T)$ has only one element, hence $\cA = \emptyset$).
+One has the inclusion $\cN(T) \cup \cE(T) \subset \cV(T)$, which is strict if and only if either there is at least one vertex of valency $2$ or the tree is reduced to a point (that is, $\cV(T)$ has only one element, hence $\cA(T) = \emptyset$).